varigence/docs/bimlflex/implementation-guides/ssis-on-prem-sql-server.md

 1. In the **Accelerator**, select all tables then click **Publish**
 1. In BimlStudio, generate the Create Table scripts again
-1. Run the generated scripts in Sql Server
+1. Run the generated scripts in SQL Server
 1. Build the BimlStudio Project

 #### Run SSDT Projects